miguel-lourenco-main/edgentranslate/README.md

 ## 🚀 Project Overview

-**EdgeNTranslate** is a static-export Next.js application focused on **document translation workflows**—upload files, track “runs”, and compare original vs translated documents (PDF viewer/compare UI).
+**EdgenTranslate** is a UI-only version of the app I worked on while at Edgen, meant to be used for repository purposes.
+It is an application focused on **document translation workflows**—upload files, track “runs”, and compare original vs translated documents (PDF viewer/compare UI).

 This repository is built with a **static-first deployment model** (`next.config.ts` uses `output: 'export'`), making it easy to host on platforms like GitHub/GitLab Pages or any static hosting provider.